 Who should buy the Gel Cumulus 23

-Buy this shoe if you want a simple shoe that works for a variety of needs and won’t break the bank.
+I recommend buying this shoe if you want a simple shoe that works for a variety of needs and won’t break the bank.
 At $120 the Cumulus 23 is affordable and there’s nothing this shoe can’t do.

-It’s a neutral daily trainer with enough form in the heel to add stability for runners that care more about just getting out for a jog than those focused on their stride and speed.
+It’s a neutral daily trainer with enough form in the heel to add stability for runners who care more about just getting out for a jog than those focused on their stride and speed.

 Who should not buy it

-Although the Asics Gel Cumulus can do many things, it doesn’t stand out among shoes with newer tech and materials.
+Although the ASICS Gel Cumulus can do many things, it doesn’t stand out among shoes with newer tech and materials.

 Don’t buy this shoe if:

 - You want a budget, lightweight shoe.
-If weight is your focus, the Asics Hyper Speed is still budget-minded but almost 2 ounces lighter.
+If weight is your focus, the ASICS Hyper Speed is still budget-minded but almost 2 ounces lighter.

 - You want a soft plush ride.
 Although the Cumulus is padded, its sibling the Gel Nimbus is a better option for those that want a plush feeling underfoot.

 - You’re looking for a true performance/speed shoe.
-Check out the Asics Magic Speed instead if you want the next level of tech.
+Check out the ASICS Magic Speed instead if you want the next level of tech.